LGBTQIA Resource Center Glossary

 Transgender: Adjective used most often as an umbrella term, and frequently abbreviated to “trans” or “trans*” (the asterisk indicates the option to fill in the appropriate label, ie. Trans man).
 It describes a wide range of identities and experiences of people whose gender identity and/or expression differs from conventional expectations based on their assigned sex at birth.
+Not all trans people undergo medical transition (surgery or hormones).
 Some commonly held definitions:

 1. Someone whose determination of their sex and/or gender is not universally considered valid; someone whose behavior or expression does not “match” their assigned sex according to society.

 2. A gender outside of the man/woman binary.

 3. Having no gender or multiple genders.

 Transition: An individualized process by which transsexual and transgender people “switch” from one gender presentation to another.
 There are three general aspects to transitioning: social (i.e. name, pronouns, interactions, etc.), medical (i.e. hormones, surgery, etc.), and legal (i.e. gender marker and name change, etc.).
 A trans* individual may transition in any combination, or none, of these aspects.